What is MPFL injury?

 Muscle strengthening.
 The quadriceps and hamstrings muscles on the front and rear of the thigh assist regulate the stresses delivered to the knee.
 Long arc quads sets in short sitting on the plinth with theraband for resistance are examples of quadriceps strengthening exercises.
 The hip and core muscles can be strengthened to assist balance the amount of strain on the leg joints.
-An example of hamstring strengthening exercise is hamstring curl with theraband for resistance with progression from a seated position to standing.
+An example of a hamstring strengthening exercise is the hamstring curl with theraband for resistance with progression from a seated position to standing.
 For gluteal muscle Bridging with abduction with theraband.
-Also strengthening of the calf (heel raise) muscle is important.
+Also strengthening the calf (heel raise) muscle is important.

 Manual therapy. manual therapy such as soft tissue release technique, etc. These techniques can aid in the restoration of normal joint mobility, flexibility, and strength.

 Exercise therapy Such as wall ball squats, theraband clam shells,

 Bracing.
 Compression sleeves wrapped over the injured joint may aid in the reduction of discomfort and edema.
 Braces for those who have excessive kneecap mobility give extra support by wrapping a specific pad around the kneecap.
 Also, we can use Kinesio taping for joint support as well as swelling reduction.

 Modalities.
 We may recommend therapeutic modalities, such as ultrasound therapy or combo therapy, wireless professional, TECAR therapy, Laser therapy, etc.

 Balancing training.
 Balance training on a BOSU ball, rocker board, etc.

 Home exercise program (HEP).
 HEP includes long sitting quadriceps sets using a rolled towel under her left knee, long sitting heel slides within a pain-free range, and 4-way straight leg raises.